-- recognition of her/his skills by a third party or others coming to her/him for advice. - the applicant has built up this reputation over a number of years - the applicant is highly regarded within the organization he/she works and within the industry in general. - 2.
-This section might read as a narrative of the applicant's professional, engineering career to date but must be written in terms of the knowledge she/he has gained over the years and the deep understanding she/he has of his/her specialist subject. - 3.
-Most engineers end up specialising in a particular aspect of their discipline through the nature of the work that they do and this section asks the applicant to explain how his/her career has developed over the years in particular areas of agricultural engineering.
-Simply having worked in a field for x years does not provide much evidence.
+- 1. In this section the applicant is being asked to describe those specialist areas of engineering within which they have gained knowledge to Masters level, how they have gained this knowledge and how they maintain their technical knowledge to remain competent in this area.
+Good indicators of this might be: - specialist advice they provide for specific purposes - recognition of their skills by a third party or others coming to them for advice. - the applicant has built up this reputation over a number of years - the applicant is highly regarded within the organisation they work for and within the industry in general. - 2.
+This section might read as a narrative of the applicant's professional, engineering career to date but must be written in terms of the knowledge they have gained over the years and the deep understanding they have of their specialist subject. - 3.
+Most engineers end up specialising in a particular aspect of their discipline through the nature of the work that they do and this section asks the applicant to explain how their career has developed over the years in particular areas of agricultural engineering.
+Simply having worked in a field for "x years" does not provide much evidence.
 Applications need to indicate how technical knowledge has been developed.
 How this can be explained will depend on individual circumstances, but will probably include progression in the technical complexity of the work undertaken among other factors.
 However, a simple statement that work became more complex provides no evidence the application needs to explain in what way it became more complex with reference to the knowledge that was gained and applied. - 4.
-An applicant might, therefore, provide appropriate evidence of the following: - a sound process of research, based on collecting data, analysing it, modelling solutions, and gaining feedback. - use of formal and informal reporting media - the introduction of new equipment/systems/processes to provide a function now deemed necessary within an engineering process. - technical papers he/she has written - presentations given at technical symposia and/or conferences - involvement in academic and/or industrial research - examples of when his/her specialist knowledge has been sought/used by others to solve in-depth engineering problems - examples of how technical concepts have evolved and offer a critique on current thinking in her/his specialist area of engineering. - involvement in any technical research, either in a company or in collaboration with a university - 5.
+An applicant might, therefore, provide appropriate evidence of the following: - a sound process of research, based on collecting data, analysing it, modelling solutions, and gaining feedback. - use of formal and informal reporting media - the introduction of new equipment/systems/processes to provide a function now deemed necessary within an engineering process. - technical papers they have written - presentations given at technical symposia and/or conferences - involvement in academic and/or industrial research - examples of when their specialist knowledge has been sought/used by others to solve in-depth engineering problems - examples of how technical concepts have evolved and offer a critique on current thinking in their specialist area of engineering. - involvement in any technical research, either in a company or in collaboration with a university - 5.
 The description of the knowledge and understanding gained from such endeavours should give a clear indication of the equivalent academic level to which the applicant has aspired, i.e. to Masters level. - 6.
-An example of an agricultural engineering applicant would demonstrate a thorough understanding of agengineering systems gained from an understanding of a range of standards, experience of designing systems for a range of applications including special circumstances outside of previous experience where the applicant used his/her knowledge to develop a solution (giving brief details).
+An example of an agricultural engineering applicant would demonstrate a thorough understanding of agricultural engineering systems gained from an understanding of a range of standards, experience of designing systems for a range of applications including special circumstances outside of previous experience where the applicant used their knowledge to develop a solution (giving brief details).
 The applicant may now supervise and train others in this technical area or be someone to whom others turn for advice. - 7.
 The candidate may choose to include formal training (see Question 5 in Appendix 3), personal research in relation to tasks, or more generally, and/or advice from colleagues and others with appropriate knowledge.
 It will be easier to assess the information where examples are provided.
 These should illustrate the acquisition or application of knowledge and not just the task carried out.